Historical Atlas of World Mythology: Publishing history

 Only the first volume was completed at the time of Campbell's death.
 Published by Alfred van der Marck editions as a single book in 1983, it was rereleased by Harper and Row in 1988, in the wake of Campbell's posthumous fame, brought by the airing of the television series, The Power of Myth.
 The first three parts of the second volume, which Campbell was working on literally to the day that he died, were completed by Campbell's long-time editor, Robert Walter, and published by Harper and Row in 1989.
 Both volumes are currently out of print.

 Campbell left rough text for the last two parts of Way of the Seeded Earth, as well as notes for the final two volumes.
-The Joseph Campbell Foundation has expressed the intention to rerelease the existing books, and, if possible, to complete Campbell's magnum opus.
+The Joseph Campbell Foundation has expressed the intention to release the existing books, and, if possible, to complete Campbell's magnum opus.